Sitewide page header for website of Eric P Smith

 Audio

-This is a synthesised rendering of the anthem.
+This is a synthesized rendering of the anthem.

 Words